K-Sato1995/gatsbyBlog/content/posts/How-to-run-CLI-commands-from-ruby-programs/index.md

 tags:
   - Ruby
 published: true
-description: 'This is how you run CLI commands from Ruby programs.'
+description: 'How to run CLI commands from Ruby programs.'
 ---

 # The Ruby System Method